-When I go to register for the event, it says I'm not a member, but my organization is a member, how do I get the member price?
+When I go to register for the event, it says I'm not a member, but my organization is a member.
+How do I get the member price?

-How do I join a work group?
+How do I become involved in HL7 work groups?

 I requested to be subscribed to a listserv, why does it say I'm already subscribed?
 Or I subscribed to a listserv, why can't I send or receive email?